 “These types of groups and associations help to bring Hygienists together to continue making advances in the career, and to lobby for what will help our profession to continue to grow and be protected,” Alburger said.
 “There are also many groups on Facebook where Hygienists can come together to discuss problems, patient cases, recommendations, techniques and more.”

-- Discuss the possibilities of a career in dental hygiene with a school’s dental hygiene advisor and/or a RDH
+Discuss the possibilities of a career in dental hygiene with a school’s dental hygiene adviser and/or a RDH

 All statistics are provided by the Bureau of Labor Statistics.